 - The Ellipse Equipment register was utilised in section 2.6.1 which was utilised to extract vehicle numbers and is extracted directly from MS Access query against the SQL server database which is extracted nightly from Ellipse.
-Query is run on parameters specified to extract the data; and - Fuel reports provided by suppliers were utilised to calculate kilometres travelled.
+Query is run on parameters specified to extract the data; and - Telematics data from Pinpoint was utilised to calculate kilometres travelled.